The Senate is nearing a deal on immigration that could also lower food prices

 Republicans on the Hill are accusing each other of not understanding the urgency of the bill, or even what it could do.

-"It's sitting over on the Senate side waiting to move over there because there are people creating misperceptions about what the bill does," said California's Doug LaMalfa at a GOP-led press conference on the bill Tuesday.
+"It's sitting over on the Senate side waiting to move over there because there are people creating misperceptions about what the bill does," said California's Doug LaMalfa at a GOP-led press conference hosted by the American Business Immigration Coalition on the bill last week.
 "Do people want to eat in this country or not?"

 What is MSPA?